aurorascharff/rsc-workshop/STEPS.md

 ### Show: Go through the repository

-- CRUD app for managing contacts
+- CRUD app for managing contacts: quick demo
 - Vise next.js server side rendering console
 - Introduce the structure and the components
 - Nested layouts: state in the url, users will awlays see the same thing.
 Benefits.
 - We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo dissapearing
-- Introduce the cva() library, show on npm
+- Introduce the cva() library
+- Vi skal bli bedre kjent med dette over workshoppen, poenget er at vi skal lage noe som fungerer uten å bruke for mye tid på css og html

 ### Intro: What are server components?

-- Server components are a new feature in React 19, that allows you to run React components on the server.
+- Excalidraw: Server components are a new feature in React 19, that allows you to run React components on the server.
 Differ from SSR because they never re-render, only run once on the server to generate UI.
 Js never shipped to client, never hydrated.
 - Excalidraw: "the server" fullstack framework, rendered in build or request time
 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
-- Kommentere kode
 - Next.js is a React metaframework that includes server components, server component by default.
+- Console.log page.tsx
+- No js in the browser for page.js
 - Make servercomponents inside /components/intro and give it styles
 - ServerComponent console log
-- No js in the browser for page.js
+- Anything you do here won't add to the bundle size
 - Async and fetch data prisma or fetch api, data[0]
-- Anything you do here won't add to the bundle size
-- Limitations onclick button, we need client for interactivity or browser stuff
+- Limitations onclick button, we need client for interactivity or browser stuff or js on the client
-- How do they work (ikogito console): SSR html, js-bundles for hydration, and rsc payload is the server component in seralizable form, generated in build or on server for dynamic data.
-Payload is used to create the client tree, and can be refreshed without destroying client state.
-If they pass props to client that have updated, client updates.
-Ikke workshoppens focus.

 ## Intro: What are client components?

+- Make ClientComponent inside /components/intro and give it styles
 - Normal react components are marked with "use client"
 - They are rendered on the server and then hydrated on the client like with normal SSR
-- Kommentere kode
 - onClick alert, onclick state change
 - Console log client
 - Page.js has js in the browser